 Research consistently shows that health benefits top the list of benefits employees value most.
 However, today’s workers are looking for more than just a health plan—they want more choices and greater flexibility.
 Unfortunately, traditional group health insurance generally doesn’t offer much by way of freedom of choice.

 The good news is that businesses can contribute to their employees’ health insurance costs without a costly and unwieldy group health policy.
-Health reimbursement arrangements (HRAs) like the Small Business HRA allow employers to manage their health costs while giving employees the flexible health benefits they value—a combination that’s great for businesses’ budgets and employee retention efforts.
+Health reimbursement arrangements (HRAs) like the qualified small employer health reimbursement arrangement (QSEHRA), or Small Business HRA, allow employers to manage their health costs while giving employees the flexible health benefits they value—a combination that’s great for businesses’ budgets and employee retention efforts.

 Employees Want More Choices